marklogic/marklogic-docker/README.md

 This command will start three Docker containers running MarkLogic Server, named bootstrap_3n, node2 and, node3.

-Run below command to verify if the conatiners are running:
+Run below command to verify if the containers are running:
 ```
 $ docker ps
 ```